1587/speaking-exam/00-part3.md

 ```
 I like the Chinese musician[mjuːˈzɪʃən] LangLang, his music style is classical.

-Usually, I choose music from internet, like youtube  /ˈjuːtuːb/ , apple music.
+Usually, I choose music from internet, like youtube/ˈjuːtuːb/ , apple music.
 It is very popular.

-I like to listen to music by my iphone when i am free.
-Because It is very convenient by iphone,
+I like to listen to music by my iphone.Because It is very convenient,
-I am very busy with work and I have no time to go to the music hall.
+I am busy with work and I have no time to go to the music hall.
 and Watch music performance online is cheaper than offline.
 ```